Georgia Hazing Injury Lawyer

 It’s brushed off by some institutions as harmless fun, but hazing often involves harassment, abuse or humiliation to initiate someone into a group.
 And it can have devastating consequences for the person being hazed and their family, potentially causing long-term disabilities, PTSD, or even death.
 Hazing isn’t always limited to fraternities or sororities, sometimes athletes are hazed when joining a new team, children are hazed when entering a new school, or even college students who aren’t a part of Greek life might experience hazing when trying to join a new club.

-BBGA’s hazing injury attorneys are dedicated to giving a voice to youth who have experienced hazing and helping families who have lost a loved one due to hazing and abuse.
+BBGA’s personal injury attorneys are dedicated to giving a voice to youth who have experienced hazing and helping families who have lost a loved one due to hazing and abuse.
 Hazing is an atrocious form of coercion and abuse of power, and we’re determined to hold the correct people responsible when it has lasting consequences for families and the person being hazed.

 What is Hazing?